Signo-Alaris/round-3-big-dicks-halfway-inn/README.md

 1. Solves the challenge

 **Cons**
-1. What is the reasoning behind having get_price, calculate_base_room_price
+1. What is the reasoning behind having get_price separate from calculate_base_room_price?
+1. Virtual is unnecessary for the calculate_base_room_price
+1. Over-engineered